thefatos/pixel-bf-saga-source/art/readme.txt

 HEY
-Thanks for downloadin Friday Night Funkin Pixel BF Saga!'
+Thanks for downloadin Friday Night Funkin Pixel BF Saga!
 If you downloaded this from any other place than https://gamebanana.com/mods/356169 or from Github You might be in DANGER!!!